Arthur Dantchik

-Arthur Dantchik (born 1957) is an American businessman and philanthropist who is a co-founder and the managing director of Susquehanna International Group, a Bala Cynwyd, Pennsylvania-based financial services firm founded in 1987.
-In 2022, he had a net worth of $7.5 billion making him the 104th richest person in the United States at the time; as of July 2025, Dantchik's net worth was $14.6B.
+Arthur Dantchik (born 1957) is an American billionaire businessman and philanthropist who is a co-founder and the managing director of Susquehanna International Group, a Bala Cynwyd, Pennsylvania-based financial services firm founded in 1987.
+As of September 2026, Dantchik's net worth was estimated at $19.5 billion.

 Dantchik is a member of the board of directors of ByteDance, the Chinese parent company of social media website TikTok.

 Early life

 Dantchik was educated at Bayside High School and attended the State University of New York At Binghamton, where he met Jeff Yass, Steve Bloom, Eric Brooks, Andrew Frost, and Joel Greenberg, who would be his co-founders of Susquehanna International Group (SIG).
 Dantchik and Yass were roommates.
 He is of Jewish descent.

-Dantchik graduated from SUNY-Binghamton with a bachelor's degree in biology.
-He attended graduate studies in psychology at Arizona State University.
-After college, Dantchik moved to Las Vegas and made a living gambling and playing poker.

 Business career

 In 1987, the six friends from SUNY-Binghamton co-founded SIG.
 Dantchik serves as SIG's managing director and executive committee member, overseeing the firm's global private equity, venture capital investments, commodity trading business, and international activities.
 As of 2022, Dantchik owns around 19% of Susquehanna.

 Dantchik helped SIG establish SIG Asia Investments, its China-based venture capital arm, in 2004.
 SIG Asia Investments was an early investor in ByteDance, the Chinese parent company of social media website TikTok, in 2012.
 Dantchik sits on Bytedance's board of directors as SIG's representative.
 SIG owned around 15% of ByteDance as of late 2020, making SIG the largest outside investor in the company.